 Planting: You will rarely find seedlings of Cup and Saucer Vine.
 The vines grow too quickly and become very tangled.
 You can direct seed after all danger of frost or get a head start by starting seeds indoors, 6 to 8 weeks before your last frost.

-Since the vines will get entangled, I recommend starting them in separate pots.
+Since the vines will get entangled, you should start them in separate pots.
 You will also find it helpful to insert a twiggy trellis immediately, to keep them under control.

 The seeds are large, flat and tough.
 Soaking them in water the night before planting seems to help speed germination.
 Germination can be erratic, but you should see sprouts within 2 to 4 weeks.